gertanoh/proglog/Readme.md

 For example, for a service that persists to a relational database, like postgres, you'd run the API service with deployment and Postgres with a statefulset

 # TODO
-Raft log store does not clean up
+Graceful close raft log store when raftshutdown